stevecshanks/nqueens/README.md

 # nqueens
+Having recently read Kent Beck's "Test-Driven Development By Example", I wanted to try the process out, and the "n queens" problem seemed as good a project as any.
+Learning to unit test in Python was an added bonus.

-Experimenting with Python unit testing and TDD using the NQueens problem.
-The focus is more on having well-structured and tested code, rather than performance.
+The focus was on having well-structured and well-tested code, rather than performance.

 To solve a board of size n, run:

 ```
-./nqueens/nqueens.py n
+./solve.py n
 ```

 To run the tests, run: